Federal Direct Student Loans

 cost of attendance

 Federal Unsubsidized loans are guaranteed while federal Grad Plus Loans are credit-based; however, the credit score is not used in determining eligibility.
 Borrowers must demonstrate that they do not have an adverse credit history.
-Adverse credit history is defined to mean that as of the date of the credit report, the applicant is 90 or more days delinquent on any debt; or has been the subject of a default determination, bankruptcy discharge, foreclosure, repossession tax lien, wage garnishment, or write-off of a debt under title IV of the Act during the five years preceding the date of the credit report.
+Adverse credit history is defined to mean that as of the date of the credit report, in addition to other conditions (e.g. bankruptcy, foreclosure, tax lien, or a default determination).
+The applicant must have one or more debts that are 90 days delinquent or that are in collection or have been charged off during the prior two years and a total combined outstanding balance of those debts greater than $2,085.
 Students denied a Grad Plus loan will receive notice from the Department of Education but may appeal the decision and ultimately secure the loan on either their own credit strength, after demonstrating satisfaction of debt or “good faith” payments or opt to apply with an endorser or “co-signer”.